davidtkeane/Jervis-ChatGPT/README.md

 1. Clone this repository to your local machine using `git clone https://github.com/davidtkeane/Jervis-ChatGPT.git`
 2. Go to the folder you have the github project saved and enter it.
 3. Next we install the modules for the script to work.

-4. Install the modules pip install -m requirements.txt
+4. Install the modules
-5. python install_jervis.py
-6. install_jervis.bat
+   pip install -m requirements.txt (This will install all the modules needed to run the scripts) or python install_jervis.py (This version will also install the requirements and also checks for other programs like VS-Code and PowerShell is installed, and an option to upgrade)

-7. Now sign-up or sign back into Prerequisites.
+5. Now sign-up or sign back into Prerequisites.

 ## 🚀 Prerequisites Steps